 What Is a Librarian?

 A librarian is a specialist in information science.
 As the custodian of a library, they are responsible for the library’s catalog, both physical and virtual.
-This allows them to help library patrons find what they are looking for.
+This allows them to help library patrons find whatever book, reference, or information they’re looking for.

 Librarians are skilled researchers and often have vast subject expertise and experience working with data, especially if they work at specialized libraries or archives.